 - NCTA operates under the administration and management of the Board of Regents of the University of Nebraska.
-NCTA is recognized as fully integrated in the academic programs of the IANR at UNL. - The Nebraska Legislature funds NCTA at appropriate levels through a separate line-item appropriation.
+NCTA is recognized as fully integrated in the academic programs of the IANR at UNL. - The Nebraska Legislature funds NCTA through a separate line-item appropriation.